arneBersch/Zoeglfrex/docs/reference.md

 ### Item Attribute 0 Set (Move / Set ID)
 This command changes Attribute 0 (the ID) of the selected Item.

-Please note that this command only makes sense for one selected Item as two Items with the same type and the same ID are not allowed.
+Please note that this command only makes sense for one selected Item as two Items of the same type and with the same ID are not allowed.

 So, for example for setting the ID of Model 1 to 2, you would need the following command:
 ```